secretstartups/handbook/sales/self-service/self-service-data/index.html.md

 - If no, please try to answer your question using these existing resources.
 - If yes, but you’re still unable to answer your question, go to question 2.

-2. Using [this template](https://gitlab.com/gitlab-com/sales-team/self-service/-/issues/102), please clone and:
+2. Using the Data Question Intake issue template in [our project](https://gitlab.com/gitlab-com/sales-team/self-service/), please:

 - Fill out all items under the “Filled out by Requestor” section
 - Add the “Self-Service Data” and “Self-Service Data Ad Hoc” labels
-- If business stopping: tag Max in slack (ideally in “self-service_squad” channel) with link to issue.
+- If business stopping: tag Max in Slack (ideally in [self-service_public](https://gitlab.slack.com/archives/C02F6JUKF6X)) with link to issue.

 ## How we prioritize ad hoc requests
 The more points the better!